openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

         console.info('Succeeded in setting the window to be touchable.');
       })
     })
     // 3.
-Load the page content to the main window. windowStage.loadContent("pages/page2", (err: BusinessError) => {
+Load content to the main window. windowStage.loadContent("pages/page2", (err: BusinessError) => {
       let errCode: number = err.code;
       if (errCode) {